Get your personal plan match in 2 minutes

 2. BetterHelp / Talkspace Online therapy at $60–$100/week.
 Not covered by any health sharing plan, but at this price point it's affordable alongside a low-cost health sharing plan.

 3. Community mental health centers Federally qualified health centers often see patients on sliding-scale fees — sometimes $0–$20/visit regardless of insurance status.
+KFF research on mental health documents the widespread availability of these centers and sliding-scale options as a critical safety net for the underinsured and uninsured.

 4. Stack health sharing with an ACA catastrophic plan If you're under 30, you can buy a catastrophic ACA plan (~$100–$150/month) that covers mental health after a high deductible.
 Some people use Zion for most medical needs and the catastrophic plan specifically for mental health.